 Operation 1325’s board consists of representatives from our member organizations.
-The board works with strategic issues which are then executed by the secretariat.
+The board works with strategic issues which then are executed by the secretariat.

 Gunnel has been a member of the board since SKV became a member of Operation 1325 in 2014.
 Her involvement in women, peace, and security dates back a long time, partly in Women for Peace shortly after they were founded in the late 80s and then also in SKV since the beginning of the 90s.

 Topics that are particularly important to discuss are honor cultures and norms of masculinity.
 A good way to initiate change is to create discussions and thereby try to break existing trends that otherwise appear cemented.
 Youth is therefore an important target group because they have the opportunity to come up with new insights and perspectives.

 Cecilia has been a member since 2013, where she represents the Swedish Ecumenical Women’s Council.
 Cecilia then replaced Carin Gardbring who was chairman of SEK and one of the founders of Operation 1325.
 In addition to the Swedish Ecumenical Women’s Council, Cecilia is also part of the European Ecumenical Women’s Council.